w1th4d/JarPlant/README.md

 ## Test suite

 Testing JAR and bytecode manipulation can be a bit tricky.
-Please try to include any bug or corner case into its own Junit test.
+Please try to include any bug or corner case into its own unit test.
 Don't be afraid of adding to the test apps and test implants, just don't break any other tests in the process.
 Add a new submodule with a test app/implant that narrows in on the test case if necessary. *Don't* check in a blob like a JAR file or anything.
 Any test apps needs to be provided by source and pom.
 Try to keep it to the point.

 ### Test automation

 Most tests reside in `jarplant-lib/src/test` that houses a mix of unit tests and end-to-end tests.
 The tests use a combination of dummy classes and "live samples" from the other Maven submodules.
 These submodules are set up to build a proper JAR file and then copy it into the resource folder of the tests.
 See their `pom.xml` files for details.
 It's a bit out of the ordinary and may generate some warnings in Maven.
 Just make sure to run `mvn package` in the project root before running any tests in isolation.

-The tests in `jarplant-lib` are a mix of unit tests and end-to-end tests.

 ### Manual testing and troubleshooting